 Media work includes preaching through Radio Enga and sharing news about the GLC through PNG newspapers.
-With support from LCMS World Mission, the church administers its own programs and trains its own pastors and leaders.
+With support from the LCMS, the church administers its own programs and trains its own pastors and leaders.
 Work is carried out in four languages—Enga, Melanesian Pidgin, Ipili and English.
 One LCMS career missionary currently serves alongside the GLC as a mission service coordinator and one GEO missionary serves by helping with airstrip construction.

-LCMS World Relief and Human Care first provided support for mercy work in Papua New Guinea in 1992, towards agriculture training.
-Later support went towards rural health services, establishing Lutheran schools, dam improvements, technical maintenance training, improving water supply, building a security fence at the GLC seminary, medical services and supplies, crop production, repair radio services, missionary transportation, flood, frost and drought relief and HIV/AIDS testing and counseling.
-Additionally, through a partnership between LCMS World Relief and Human Care and Pogera Joint Venure, a medical, educational and spiritual center was developed in the Wanakipa area—a region that is underdeveloped.
+The LCMS first provided support for mercy work in Papua New Guinea in 1992 with agriculture training.
+Later support went towards rural health services; establishing Lutheran schools; dam improvements; technical maintenance training; improving water supply; building a security fence at the GLC seminary; providing medical services and supplies; crop production; repairing radio services; missionary transportation; flood, frost and drought relief; and HIV/AIDS testing and counseling.
+Additionally, through a partnership between the LCMS and Pogera Joint Venure, a medical, educational and spiritual center was developed in the Wanakipa area—a region that is underdeveloped.